Survey Reveals Surprising Reasons Customers Don’t Return To Local Retailers

 • 22% said if they texted, and the store didn’t respond within a day.

-In fact, one in five respondents expected a local business to respond within five minutes, or they would move on to another business.
+One in five respondents expected a local business to respond within five minutes, or they would move on to another company.

 Surprised so far?